Theranos: Management

-In December 2016 it was announced the Theranos management team would be restructured with the departure of Riley Bechtel.
+It was announced in November 2016 that the celebrity-studded "board of counselors" would be scrapped in January 2017.
+In December 2016, Theranos announced that its management team would be restructured with the departure of Riley Bechtel.
 In January 2017, incoming U.S. Secretary of Defense nominee James Mattis resigned from the Theranos board.
-In January 2017 the Theranos board of directors included:
+In December 2016, the Theranos board of directors included: